Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade

-When analyzing the resulting data, there are two complementary interpretations of phylogenetic placement: (1) as a set of individual sequences, placed with respect to the reference phylogeny, e.\,g., for taxonomic assignment, phylo-geographic tracing, or even possible clinical relevance; (2) as a combined distribution of sequences on the tree, characterizing the sampled environment at a given point in time or space to examine the composition of a microbial community as a whole, for instance as a means of sample ordination and visualization, and association with environmental variables.
+When analyzing the resulting data, there are two complementary interpretations of phylogenetic placement: (1) as a set of individual sequences, placed with respect to the reference phylogeny, e.\,g., for taxonomic assignment, phylo-geographic tracing, or even possible clinical relevance; (2) as a combined distribution of sequences on the tree, characterizing the sampled environment at a given point in time or space to examine the composition of a species community as a whole, for instance as a means of sample ordination and visualization, and association with environmental variables.

 In this review, we provide an overview of existing methods to conduct phylogenetic placement, as well as post-analysis methods for visualization and knowledge inference from placement data.
 We also discuss some practical aspects, such as common pitfalls and misconceptions, as well as caveats and limitations of these methods.
-We mainly refer to metagenomic input data as it represents the most common use case, but also highlight some alternative use cases where phylogenetic placement is employed for other types of sequence data.
+We mainly refer to metagenomic input data (or more accurately, metabarcoding data, see below for details) as it represents the most common use case, but also highlight some alternative use cases where phylogenetic placement is employed for other types of sequence data.